Belarus–European Union border crisis

-The 2021–2022 Belarus–European Union border crisis is a migrant crisis consisting of an influx of tens of thousands of immigrants, primarily from Iraqi Kurdistan, with smaller groups hailing from elsewhere in Asia and from parts of Africa, to Lithuania, Latvia and Poland via those countries' borders with Belarus.
-The crisis was triggered by the severe deterioration in Belarus–European Union relations, following the 2020 Belarusian presidential election, the 2020–2021 Belarusian protests, the Ryanair Flight 4978 incident and subsequent sanctions on Belarus, as well as the attempted forced repatriation of Olympic sprinter Krystsina Tsimanouskaya from Tokyo, Japan.
+In August 2021, the government of Belarus began sponsoring an influx of migrants, mostly from the Middle East and North Africa, to the borders of Lithuania, Poland and Latvia.
+Although Belarus denied involvement, both the European Union and independent observers viewed it as hybrid warfare undertaken in response to the deterioration in Belarus–European Union relations following the 2020 Belarusian presidential election and the 2020–2021 Belarusian protests.
+Between August and December 2021, tens of thousands of unauthorized border crossing attempts were recorded, peaking in October.
+At least 20 migrants died in the following winter due to the harsh weather and abuse from border authorities.
+Attempted border crossings fell sharply the following year, but never returned to their pre-crisis levels.
+In the spring of 2024, numbers began rising again, although they remain well below those seen in the peak of the crisis in 2021.

-The crisis began sometime around July 7, 2021, when Belarus's dictatorial ruler Alexander Lukashenko threatened to "flood" the EU with "Drugs and migrants".
-Later, Belarusian authorities and state-controlled tourist enterprises, together with some airlines operating in the Middle East, started promoting tours to Belarus by increasing the number of connections from the Middle East and giving those who bought them Belarusian visas, ostensibly for hunting purposes.
-Social media groups were additionally offering fraudulent advice on the rules of crossing the border to the prospective migrants, most of whom were trying to reach Germany.
-Those who arrived in Belarus were then given instructions about how and where to trespass the European Union (EU) border, and what to tell the border guards on the other side of the border.
-Migrants said that Belarus provided them with wire cutters and axes to cut through border fences and enter the EU; however, those who did not manage to cross the border were often forced to stay there by Belarusian authorities, who were accused of assaulting some migrants who failed to get across.
-Lukashenko later confirmed that the involvement of Belarusian border troops is "absolutely possible".
-Belarus refused to allow Polish humanitarian aid for the migrants, which would have included tents and sleeping bags.
+The crisis began sometime around 7 July 2021, when Belarus's president Alexander Lukashenko threatened to "flood" the EU with "drugs and migrants".
+Belarusian authorities and state-controlled travel agencies, together with some airlines operating in the Middle East, started advertising tours to Belarus and falsely promoting opportunities of easy entry into the European Union.
+Those who arrived in Belarus, most of whom were trying to reach Germany, were then given instructions about how and where to cross the EU's border, and what to tell the border guards on the other side of it.
+Migrants said that Belarus provided them with wire cutters and axes to cut through border barriers and enter the EU.
+However, those who did not manage to cross were often forced to stay on the border by Belarusian authorities, who were accused of assaulting migrants who failed to get across.
+Belarus has repeatedly refused entry to Polish convoys carrying humanitarian aid for migrants.